 Guaranteed Postgraduate Education.
 All EDs must earn a technical Master's Degree, either at Massachusetts Institute of Technology or Naval Postgraduate School (NPS).
 ED-approved curricula include Naval Construction and Nuclear Engineering at MIT, and Computer Science, Combat Systems & Technology, Naval/Mechanical Engineering, Electrical Engineering, and Space Systems Engineering at NPS.
-Postgraduate school carries a three-year obligation for the first year, then month-for-month thereafter.
+The postgraduate school carries a three-year obligation for the first year, then month-for-month thereafter.

 Pipeline Following Accession.
 Upon exercising ED Option or selection through the Transfer/Redesignation Board, EDs typically attend postgraduate school.
 An ED qualification tour will normally be in a field command following graduate school.
 All EDs must complete a special ED Qualification Program (EDQP), which includes job familiarization, a technical paper, and a final oral exam.

 Engineering Duty Officer School.
 Located in Port Hueneme, CA, the ED Officer School serves as a focal point for the development of the ED community.
-The extensive curriculum provides fundamental skills and practical knowledge for new EDs to become acquisition professionals and technical leaders throughout the life cycle of naval ship and weapon systems.
-The six-week Basic Course indoctrinates our newly selected EDs into the plans, programs, policies and procedures by which the Navy accomplishes the acquisition and life-cycle engineering of these systems.
+The extensive curriculum provides fundamental skills and practical knowledge for new EDs to become acquisition professionals and technical leaders throughout the life cycle of a naval ship and weapon systems.
+The six-week Basic Course indoctrinates our newly selected EDs into the plans, programs, policies, and procedures by which the Navy accomplishes the acquisition and life-cycle engineering of these systems.

 The two-week Senior Course updates recently selected Commanders on ED community and programmatic issues.